virtual-cast/Zenject/Documentation/Factories.md

 * **PlaceholderFactoryType** = The class deriving from `PlaceholderFactory<>`

 * **WithFactoryArguments** = If you want to inject extra arguments into your placeholder factory derived class, you can include them here.
 Note that `WithArguments` applies to the actual instantiated type and not the factory.

+* **Scope** = Note that unlike for non-factory bindings, the default is AsCached instead of AsTransient, which is almost always what you want for factories, so in most cases you can leave this unspecified.

 ## <a id="abstract-factories"></a>Abstract Factories